nazim848/lightshare/README.txt

 == Description ==

-LightShare is a lightweight social sharing plugin built with performance in mind.
+Lightshare is a lightweight social sharing plugin built with performance in mind.
 It provides essential social sharing functionality without the bloat commonly found in other sharing plugins.

 == Key Features ==